Necessary conditions for feedback stabilization and safety: Low-dimensional manifolds with boundary and zero Euler characteristic

 \section{Low-dimensional manifolds with boundary and zero Euler characteristic}

-In this appendix we explain why (in Lem.~\ref{lem:1d-manifolds-euler} and \ref{lem:2d-manifolds-euler}) the only compact connected manifolds with (or without) boundary having zero Euler characteristic and dimension less than or equal to two are the circle $\sph^1$, the torus $\tor^2$, cylinder $\sph^1\times [0,1]$, the M\"{o}bius band (with boundary) $\mob$, and the Klein bottle $\klein$.
+In this appendix we explain why (in Lem.~\ref{lem:1d-manifolds-euler} and \ref{lem:2d-manifolds-euler}) the only compact connected manifolds with (or without) boundary having zero Euler characteristic and dimension less than or equal to two are the circle $\sph^1$, the torus $\tor^2$, the cylinder $\sph^1\times [0,1]$, the M\"{o}bius band (with boundary) $\mob$, and the Klein bottle $\klein$.
 To do this, we rely on the standard classification theorems for compact connected manifolds of dimensions $1$ and $2$.
 (The only connected $0$-dimensional manifold is a point, which has Euler characteristic equal to $1$.)

-In the following two statements, a $C^0$ diffeomorphism means a homeomorphism. \begin{Lem} Let $k\in \N_{\geq 0}\cup \{+\infty\}$ and $\st$ be a compact and connected $1$-dimensional $C^k$ manifold with (or without) boundary.
+In the following two statements, a $C^0$ diffeomorphism means a homeomorphism. \begin{Lem} Let $k\in \N_{\geq 0}\cup \{\infty\}$ and $\st$ be a compact connected $1$-dimensional $C^k$ manifold with (or without) boundary.
 Then if the Euler characteristic $\chi(M)=0$, $\st$ is $C^k$ diffeomorphic to a circle. \end{Lem} \begin{proof} First assume that $k = 0$ (resp. $k=\infty$).
 The classification theorem for topological (resp. $C^\infty$) $1$-manifolds with boundary implies that $\st$ is homeomorphic (resp. $C^\infty$ diffeomorphic) to $\sph^1$ or to $[0,1]$.
 The former has zero Euler characteristic while the latter has Euler characteristic equal to $1\neq 0$.
 Thus, if $\chi(M)= 0$, $M$ must be homeomorphic (resp. $C^\infty$ diffeomorphic) to $\sph^1$.
-Finally, $M$ is $C^k$ diffeomorphic to a $C^\infty$ manifold in the case that $k\in \N_{\geq 1}$ \cite[p.~52,~Thm~2.10(a)]{hirsch1976differential}, so the lemma in the present case follows from the case $k=\infty$. \end{proof}
+Finally, $M$ is $C^k$ diffeomorphic to a $C^\infty$ manifold in the case that $k\in \N_{\geq 1}$ \cite[p.~52,~Thm~2.10(a)]{hirsch1976differential}, so in that case the lemma follows from the case $k=\infty$. \end{proof}